SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 I've served as a technical leader in several contexts and organizations.
 I'm a trainer and facilitator, and people generally don't seem to speak too much ill of me. :)

 Which is to say...not a whole lot of qualifications by the book I guess.
 I encourage you to look at the following ideas in terms of whether they work for you in your current context, and not to think I'm attempting to say these are the only way to have a successful technical interview.
 This is a heuristic approach, not something that claims to be the only way forward.

+I've gotten very positive feedback from multiple interviewees on the interviews I've conducted -- both those that we've moved forward with and those that we haven't.
+Also, I feel like I've hired some really great people who've gone on to do great things as colleagues.
+So that's the experience I'm working with.

 ## What are the goals of a technical interview?